 Very often we can simply use different human process to greatly improve learning, connection, and fun at our events.

-That’s why I’m Torn About Tech.
+That’s why I’m Torn About Technology.

 Thank you very much.”